 2) Electronic Health Records (EHRs)

-Kaiser Permanente is leading the way in the U.S., and could provide a model for the EU to follow.
+Kaiser Permanente is leading the way in the U.S. and could provide a model for the EU to follow.
 They’ve fully implemented a system called HealthConnect that shares data across all of their facilities and makes it easier to use EHRs.
-A McKinsey report on big data in healthcare states that “The integrated system has improved outcomes in cardiovascular disease and achieved an estimated $1 billion in savings from reduced office visits and lab tests.”
+A McKinsey report on big data healthcare analytics states that “The integrated system has improved outcomes in cardiovascular disease and achieved an estimated $1 billion in savings from reduced office visits and lab tests.”

-3) Real-time Alerting
+3) Real-Time Alerting

-Other examples of big data in healthcare share one crucial functionality – real-time alerting.
+Other examples of data analytics in healthcare share one crucial functionality – real-time alerting.
 In hospitals, Clinical Decision Support (CDS) software analyzes medical data on the spot, providing health practitioners with advice as they make prescriptive decisions.

 Another example is that of Asthmapolis, which has started to use inhalers with GPS-enabled trackers in order to identify asthma trends both on an individual level and looking at larger populations.
 This data is being used in conjunction with data from the CDC in order to develop better treatment plans for asthmatics.

-4) Big Data is Helping To Prevent Opioid Abuse In The US
+5) Prevent Opioid Abuse In The US

-Big data influencer Bernard Marr writes about the problem in a Forbes article.
+Analysis expert Bernard Marr writes about the problem in a Forbes article.
 The situation has gotten so dire that Canada has declared opioid abuse to be a “national health crisis,” and President Obama earmarked $1.1 billion dollars for developing solutions to the issue while he was in office.

-Once again, an application of big data analytics in healthcare might be the answer everyone is looking for: data scientists at Blue Cross Blue Shield have started working with big data experts at Fuzzy Logix to tackle the problem.
+Once again, an application of big data analytics in healthcare might be the answer everyone is looking for: data scientists at Blue Cross Blue Shield have started working with analytical experts at Fuzzy Logix to tackle the problem.
 Using years of insurance and pharmacy data, Fuzzy Logix analysts have been able to identify 742 risk factors that predict with a high degree of accuracy whether someone is at risk for abusing opioids.

 6) Using Health Data For Informed Strategic Planning

 The use of big data in healthcare allows for strategic planning thanks to better insights into people’s motivations.
-Care mangers can analyze check-up results among people in different demographic groups and identify what factors discourage people from taking up treatment.
+Care managers can analyze check-up results among people in different demographic groups and identify what factors discourage people from taking up treatment.

-University of Florida made use of Google Maps and free public health data to prepare heat maps targeted at multiple issues, such as population growth and chronic diseases.
+The University of Florida made use of Google Maps and free public health data to prepare heat maps targeted at multiple issues, such as population growth and chronic diseases.
 Subsequently, academics compared this data with the availability of medical services in most heated areas.
-The insights gleaned from this allowed them to review their healthcare delivery strategy and add more care units to most problematic areas.
+The insights gleaned from this allowed them to review their delivery strategy and add more care units to the most problematic areas.

-7) Big Data Just Might Cure Cancer
+7) Big Data Might Just Cure Cancer

 Medical researchers can use large amounts of data on treatment plans and recovery rates of cancer patients in order to find trends and treatments that have the highest rates of success in the real world.
 For example, researchers can examine tumor samples in biobanks that are linked up with patient treatment records.
-Using this data, researchers can see things like how certain mutations and cancer proteins interact with different treatments and find trends that will lead to better patient outcomes.
+Using this data, researchers can see things like how certain mutations and cancer proteins interact with different treatments and find trends that will lead to better outcomes.

-This data can also lead to unexpected benefits, such as finding that Desipramine, which is an anti-depressant, has the ability to help cure certain types of lung cancer.
+This data can also lead to unexpected benefits, such as finding that Desipramine, which is an antidepressant, has the ability to help cure certain types of lung cancer.

 But, there are a lot of obstacles in the way, including: